AZAI1007/BedrotPhilosphy/README.md

 ```bash
    pip install flask google-genai python-dotenv
 ```
-3. Create a `.env` file in the root folder:
+3. Create a `.env` file in the root folder and add your gemini api key there